Helstar: Reunions (2001–present)

 Helstar went through several reunions starting in 2001.
 These reunions were primarily organized by James Rivera and longtime bassist Jerry Abarca.

 Several live albums came out of this period, but the band was unable to produce any new material.
 In 2006, for the first time in over 15 years, James Rivera and Larry Barragan reunited and Helstar were officially declared musically active again.
-Along with Abarca, Rivera and Barragan, also reunited with the Remnants of War album were guitarist Rob Trevino and Eternity Black drummer Russell De'leon.
-This lineup has since released Sins of the Past, "a greatest hits collection" of re-recorded songs.
-A new album was released with the Remnants of War line-up in 2008 titled The King of Hell.
+Along with Abarca, Rivera and Barragan, also reunited with the Remnants of War guitarist Rob Trevino, and Multiples of Black drummer Russell DeLeon.
+This lineup released Sins of the Past, "a greatest hits collection" of re-recorded songs in 2007.
+A year later, they also released an album of original material in 2008 titled The King of Hell.